BryanAvery/Node.js_RESTfulAPI/README.md

 An app demonstrating simple API implementation with NodeJs, Express and MongoDb

-The companion tutorial on building can be found here <b>How To Build Simple RESTful API With NodeJs, ExpressJs And MongoDb</b>
+The companion tutorial on building can be found here <b>How To Build Simple RESTful API With Node.js, Express.js And MongoDb</b>

 The `api` uri preceeds all API endpoints and the following endpoints are currently available
 * GET `/api/contacts`